CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - notification_logs

 ### M10-F03.
 Legacy Migration Database Rule
-For VPS-1 to VPS-2 migration, prefer PostgreSQL as the target database and use normalized target entities instead of reusing the legacy SQLite schema directly.
+For legacy migration, prefer PostgreSQL as the target database and use normalized target entities instead of reusing the legacy SQLite schema directly.

 Migration guidance:
 - preserve legacy reference IDs for audit traceability
 - migrate active members, payment history, daily usage baselines where relevant, and media index data
 - do not migrate expired or used short-lived delivery tokens as active target tokens
 - normalize batch token payloads into child rows if needed
-- enforce foreign keys and indexes in VPS-2
+- enforce foreign keys and indexes in the target database
 - preserve Telegram delivery references such as source chat/message mapping when delivery depends on them

 ---

 ## Module 11.
 User Self-Service